8bitTitanas/fog-of-war/README.md

   - The item is not for the players current main spec.
   - The item is not an upgrade for the players currently equipped item and no reasonable argument can be made as to how this item can be useful for a given player.

-The following items excptions and are handled as follows:
+The following items are excptions to the rules above and are handled as follows:
 - Recipies:
   - The first drop of a new recipie automatically goes to the guild crafter for that profession.
   - Second drop and beyond will be placed up for `/roll` amoung crafters of that profession.